How to Budget on a Variable Income

-You know that you need to put your “needs” before you wants, and plan for the future, but when you have so many bills to consider, it’s easy to end up feeling confused, overwhelmed, and panicked by your cash situation.
-Throw the uncertainty of a variable or commissions-based income into the mix, and you can end up feeling even more distressed.
+You know that you need to put your “needs” before your wants and plan for the future, but when you have so many bills to consider, it’s easy to end up feeling confused, overwhelmed, and panicked by your cash situation.
+Then, throw the uncertainty of a variable or commission-based income into the mix, and you can end up feeling even more distressed.

 The good news is that it is possible to create a reliable income that handles the stress and confusion of working for a different amount of cash each month.
 Today, we’re going to share some of our top tips to get you on the right track.

 Usually, the easiest way to live on a variable income is to start by figuring out exactly how much you need.
 This means figuring out what you have to pay for each month, such as food, mortgage bills, rent, and other essentials.
 Ignore your “other items” for the time being.
 Once you know how much money you’re getting in the month, you can think about how you’re going to use the extra cash that’s leftover when your bills are paid.

 Remember, in an ideal world, at least a portion of your cash should always go towards savings.
 So though it’s tempting to spend everything you earn on the things you want right now, you’ll thank yourself for having some cash in reserve later.

 Your bare-bones budget will give you an insight into the things that you can’t afford to compromise on when you’re planning your expenses.
 However, with a little luck, you should have a bit of money left over when you’ve finished spending, and this is the money that you’re going to use on yourself and your future.
 So, create a list of the things you usually buy that aren’t linked to the “essentials”.